 Holding a public meeting can be a really good way of building a campaign or getting more people involved in your group.

 Organising an activity or event online requires the same basic steps as an in-person event or activity.
 The keys to success are to be clear about what you are trying to achieve and to plan it well.
 This information sheet covers:

 Information to help community groups decide if they need public liability and/or employer’s liability insurance.

 Information for community groups about providing childcare at a one-off community event.

-We provide sample risk assessments for our Bouncy Castle, Balloon Typhoon, Popcorn Machine and Candy Floss Machines.
+We provide sample risk assessments for our Bouncy Castle, Smoothie Bike, Popcorn Machine and Candy Floss Machines.
 We suggest that you use these to give you ideas when carrying out your own risk assessment.
 Your risk assessment should be specific to your event and organisation.

 - 501 more fundraising ideas

 - A-Z of fundraising - 200 ideas for raising money